torbsd/torbsd.github.io/porting-pets.md

 : see LICENSE
 : https://gitweb.torproject.org/torbirdy.git
 : 0.1.4
-: FreeBSD
+: FreeBSD: no
-: OpenBSD
+: OpenBSD: no
-: pkgsrc
+: pkgsrc: no
-: DPorts
+: DPorts: no
 : notes: should Mozilla add-ons be their own ports?
 What about ugly /bin/bash installs which require shells/bash as dependencies?

 tlsdate